emard/ulx3s-bin/README.md

 Besides FleaFPGA-JTAG, ULX3S can be programmed using OpenOCD too.
-External JTAG like FT2232 can be used, but in recent OpenOCD there is FT232R driver which can be patched to work with onboard FT231X.
+External JTAG like FT2232 can be used, but in recent OpenOCD there is FT232R driver which works with onboard FT231X.
 It works but FleaFPGA-JTAG is much faster.

 Take [OpenOCD unofficial binaries](https://github.com/gnu-mcu-eclipse/openocd/releases) file [gnu-mcu-eclipse-openocd-0.10.0-11-20190118-1134-win32.zip](gnu-mcu-eclipse-openocd-0.10.0-11-20190118-1134-win32.zip)